 What do you mean by non-canon signs?

 The "non-canon" signs have a graphic that are close to the original icons, except the houses are hot rods and look like Ed Roth characters with their tongues hanging out.
 Not really superheroes or crime fighters.

-Do you have a favourite one?
+Do you have a favorite one?

 Is this technically illegal?
 Have you gotten in trouble at all?

 I think it may fall under postering.
-Someone started yelling at me when I was putting up an image of Judge Dredd that I was in violation of the highway traffic act.
-I wanted to yell back "I AM THE HIGHWAY TRAFFIC ACT," but I thought it would have been lost on them.
+Someone started yelling at me when I was putting up an image of Judge Dredd that I was in violation of the Highway Traffic Act.
+I wanted to yell back, "I AM THE HIGHWAY TRAFFIC ACT," but I thought it would have been lost on them.

 What is the project about, for you?
-Does it mean anything or does it just rule?
+Does it mean anything, or does it just rule?
 Where did the idea come from?